AlenioH/portfolio-new/README.md

 | projects.links.text | title of link to display |
 | projects.links.href | actual link to be redirected to on click of the button |
 | projects.tags | string array containing tags related to projects. `optional` field |

-### (8) Resume Section

-- It is a clickable link which opens the link provided (generally drive link of resume file) in the navbar.json under Resume.

 ### Step 2 - STYLES